-The Galapagos are an excellent destination for wildlife and bird observation, and of course also for photography and filming.
-Discover the wide range of activities that are included in our cruise programmes to experience the closest and most intimate encounters with wildlife, and to perceive the unique nature of the Galapagos from different perspectives.
-Some activities depend on local conditions and will be coordinated together with the guide; others are optional, such as strolling around touristic towns or leisure and entertainment on-board.
+Galapagos is an excellent destination for wildlife and bird observation, and of course also for photography and filming.
+Please discover the wide range of activities that are included in our cruise programs to experience the closest and most intimate encounters with wildlife, and to perceive the unique nature of Galapagos from different perspectives.
+Some activities depend on local conditions and will be coordinated together with the guide; others are optional, such as strolling around touristic towns or leisure and entertainment on board.

 Guided hikes will give you amazing opportunities to get up close with nature during the island visits.

-You can also search for Galapagos giant tortoises in moist highland forests, set foot on lunar-like lava fields, climb volcanic cones, stare into recently-erupted craters and even enter lava tunnels.
-Your knowledgeable National Park-certified guide will name all the species you see, and add intriguing stories about their behaviour, interesting geological formations or the conservation of the islands.
+Moreover you can search for Galapagos giant tortoises in moist highland’s forests, set foot on lunar like lava fields, climb volcanic cones, stare into craters that recently have erupted and even entering lava tunnels.
+Your knowledgeable National Park-certified guide will denominate which species you see, and add intriguing stories about their behavior or about interesting geologic formations or conservation of these islands.

-The encounters with unique and fearless animals at very short distances will definitely be one of the most fascinating and unforgettable parts of your visit to the Galapagos Archipelago.
-You will find yourself in the middle of an exciting nature documentary!
+The encounters with unique and fearless animals at very short distances are absolutely one of the most fascinating and unforgettable aspects of your visit to the Galapagos Archipelago.
+It is like you find yourself in the middle of a bustling nature documentary!

-Even the young Charles Darwin was constantly astonished about the tameness and stoicism of various species, despite his experiments such as throwing stones at them, and shouting at or even riding apparently ‘deaf’ giant tortoises; experiments which fortunately are forbidden nowadays.
+Even the young Charles Darwin continued to be astonished about the tameness and stoicism of lots of species, despite his experiments such as throwing stones to them, and shouting to or even riding apparently ‘deaf’ giant tortoises; experiments which fortunately are forbidden nowadays.

-The Galapagos Islands are a birdwatcher's dream; 29 of the 58 resident bird species are endemic (only found on the islands) such as the flightless cormorant, waved albatross, Galapagos penguin, lava and swallow-tailed gull, Galapagos hawk, four subspecies of mockingbird and of course about 14 species of Darwin’s finches, among others.
+The Galapagos Islands are particularly a bird watcher’s dream: 29 of the 58 resident species of bird are endemic (unique), such as the flightless cormorant, waved albatross, Galapagos penguin, lava and swallow-tailed gull, Galapagos hawk, four subspecies of mocking bird and of course about 14 species of Darwin’s finches, among others.

-Follow in the footsteps of Sir David Attenborough, Tui de Roy and Pete Oxford.
-The Galapagos Islands are a paradise for image makers; probably every serious nature photographer or filmmaker – professional or amateur – aspires to visit the archipelago at least once in their lifetime.
+Follow the footsteps of Sir David Attenborough, Tui de Roy and Pete Oxford.
+The Galapagos Islands are a paradise for image makers; probably every serious nature photographer or filmmaker – professional or amateur – aspires to visit Galapagos at least once in a lifetime.

-And even for those who just want to keep a memory of their extraordinary trip, it will be difficult to select the best shots to do your photo album justice.
+And even for those who just want to record a memory of their extraordinary trip, it will be difficult to select which shots will perk up their holiday picture album or home video.

-Most of our routes also include a scheduled visit to one of the Galapagos giant tortoise breeding projects, an interpretive botanic trail or an interesting visitor centre.
+Most of our routes also contain a scheduled visit to one of the Galapagos giant tortoise breeding projects, an interpretive botanic trail or an interesting visitors centre.

-These visits are a good introduction to the islands and they complement the briefings and field-explanations which your knowledgeable naturalist guide will give you throughout the cruise.
-The visits are a way of showing and telling you the background stories from a different point of view, bringing the islands to life.
+These visits are a good introduction, as well as an interesting complement to briefings and field-explanations of your knowledgeable naturalist guide during the cruise, because they tell and show the background stories from a different point of view.

-The island tours generally start and end with an inflatable dinghy transfer (also called 'Zodiac' or ‘panga’) from your yacht at the anchorage site to the island.
-Sometimes there is a sort of jetty or rocky shore where you can make a so-called ‘dry landing’.
+The island tours start and end generally with a transfer by inflatable dinghy (or ‘Zodiac’, or ‘panga’) from your yacht at the anchorage-site to the island.
+Sometimes there is sort of a jetty or a rocky shore, where you can make a so-called ‘dry landing’.

-Alternatively you will land on a beach where you will put on shorts and sandals or water shoes and step into shallow water (‘wet landing’).
-Dry landings can be slippery or somewhat bumpy when the sea is rough, but the crew is trained and always ready to help you in and out safely.
+Otherwise you will land on a beach where you have to put on shorts and sandals or water shoes, and step into shallow water (‘wet landing’).
+Dry landings however can be slippery or somewhat bumpy when the sea is rough; but the crew is trained and always attentive to help you in and out safely.

-Of course, the naturalist guide comes into play here again, to give these observation tours more significance.
-You generally won't make a landing, but can observe the wildlife from the waterside, as well as the intertidal life, for example Galapagos penguins and flightless cormorants.
+Obviously, the naturalist guide again comes into action to give these observation tours more significance.
+Generally you will not make a landing, but you can observe the wildlife from the waterside, observing the intertidal life, or for example Galapagos penguins and flightless cormorants.

-So that you can make the most of your once-in-a-lifetime Galapagos trip, we offer a well-filled daily programme.
-Longer hikes are usually scheduled in the morning, whilst snorkelling and swimming are in the afternoon when the sea is warmer.
+To make the most of your Galapagos trip, we offer an almost continuous well-filled daily program.
+Longer hikes are usually scheduled in the morning and snorkel and swim activities mostly in the afternoon, when the sea water is warmed-up.

-The activities are interspersed with moments of rest.
-Don’t forget to relax during your stay and take the time to appreciate your beautiful surroundings!
+The activities are interspersed with moments to rest.
+Don’t forget to relax during your stay and realize where you are!

-During your cruise there will be almost daily opportunities to immerse yourself in the amazing submarine world that surrounds you.
+During your cruise there are almost daily opportunities to emerge yourself into the amazing submarine world around.
 Underwater, a giant aquarium with coral formations opens up to you.
-Find yourself in the middle of colourful tropical reef fish, graceful Pacific green marine turtles, huge rays and resting white-tip reef sharks (harmless to humans).
+Be right in the middle of colourful tropical reef fish, graceful Pacific green marine turtles, huge rays and resting white-tip reef sharks (harmless to humans).